-My Friday reading tips this week is one of my most anticipated releases this year and the sequel to one of my favorite books ever, the lovely The Lady’s Guide to Petticoats and Piracy by Mackenzi Lee.
-I loved, loved, loved the first book about the Montague siblings, The Gentleman’s Guide to Vice and Virtue, and it was so wonderful to be back in their world again.
+The Lady’s Guide to Petticoats and Piracy by Mackenzi Lee was one of my most anticipated releases this year.
+It's the sequel to one of my favorite books ever, The Gentleman’s Guide to Vice and Virtue.
+I loved, loved, loved the first book about the Montague siblings, and it was so wonderful to be back in their world again.

 Ever since I read The Gentleman’s Guide to Vice and Virtue last year, I’ve been fangirling about this amazing, unique and completely addictive read.
 It is one of my favorite books of all time, and the sassy, hilarious Monty and the sweet, darling Percy is one of my favorite OTPs ever as well.

 So, it’s no exaggeration saying that this sequel was one of my most anticipated releases this year and that I was dying to get back to the wonderful world of the Montague siblings once again.